erfangc/entitlements-manager/README.md

 # Example of Microservices In Action

-## Eaxample 1. `BankAccountService` to allow users to create bank accounts
+## Example 1. `BankAccountService` to allow users to create bank accounts

 The API caller (authenticated as `john`) has the following `User` object: